 I don't have any specific life advice.
 If I could go back to myself at 21 and tell myself something I probably wouldn't say anything but to keep going.

 When I was young I applied to every show that would have me.
 I made artwork night and day and just tried to have people see my work.
 After 15 years of making art for literally no money or recognition I now am in a position where people want my work in shows or their homes and want to pay for it.
 Yay!
 I won!
 The financial support is nice (it allows me to make my work full time) but honestly the best part is I get to make more work.
 That’s all I want to do - be in the studio.
 You have to love the process, shows are nice but I really don't like the art world/schmooze.
-It’s nice to meet donors or fans but I’d rather be in the studio 99% of the time.
+I’d rather be in the studio 99% of the time.
 If you are willing to work like crazy for yourself and no one else then go for it in the arts.

 I tell my students to take time to develop what makes it unique to you.
 How can you stand out so that "xxx" artist isn't brought up when you show pieces.
 That stuff only comes with time and struggle in your own work.